Tiny ‘Wallaby-Sized’ Dinosaur Discovered In Australia

-Dinosaurs really did come in all shapes and sizes, as shown by an exciting new fossil discovery made in the south-eastern Australian state of Victoria.
+Dinosaurs really did come in all shapes and sizes, as shown by an exciting new fossil discovery made in the southeastern Australian state of Victoria.
 Buried in an ancient rock outcrop dating back to the early Cretaceous Period, paleontologists have uncovered the remains of a tiny dinosaur species no bigger than a wallaby.

-The newfound dinosaur was a small herbivore belonging to the ornithopod family and roamed the Earth some 125 million years ago, Phys.org is reporting.
+The newfound dinosaur was a small herbivore belonging to the ornithopod family that roamed the Earth some 125 million years ago, Phys.org is reporting.
 The new species was identified from five upper-jaw fossils unearthed by volunteers at Dinosaur Dreaming, a joint project run by Monash University and Museum Victoria.

-As Cnet points out, ornithopods were among the most successful herbivores in the Cretaceous period.
+As CNET points out, ornithopods were among the most successful herbivores in the Cretaceous period.
 These tiny dinosaurs originally started out as small bipedal grazers but eventually evolved into larger species, such as the 50-foot-long Edmontosaurus — one of the last non-avian dinosaurs, which lived alongside the famous Triceratops and the mighty Tyrannosaurus.

 The recently discovered ornithopod, however, was not nearly as large as Edmontosaurus.
 The wallaby-sized grazer has been dubbed Galleonosaurus dorisae, a name inspired by the galleon-like shape of its upper jaw.